Termination for Convenience Clause Lawyers

 When giving termination for convenience legal representation, she understands the government’s relationships with small businesses and subcontractors, as well as relationships with Fortune 500 corporations.
 She has worked side by side with government auditors, and personally conducted government property audits.
 She has handled all sizes of contract award from micropurchases through major systems.
 Read more..

-Note to Contractors: Do Not Sign Release of Claims Unless You Speak to a T4C Government Contract Termination Lawyer.
+Note to Contractors: Do Not Sign a Release of Claims Unless You Speak to a T4C Government Contract Termination for Convenience Government Contract Lawyer.

 Government Contract Termination for Convenience Settlement Proposals Deadlines ( Prime and Sub) (TSP)

-A government contract termination settlement proposal in federal contracting allows for companies to submit a request for payment within one year of the effective date of the termination or notice of contract FAR termination for convenience (T4C – whenever the contractor received notice first).
-The reason for the T4C settlement proposal is to allow your company to recover costs and profits already incurred up until the contract was terminated.
-Our government contract termination for convenience and FAR lawyers and consultants can help your company develop and prepare your proposal once the contract is terminated.
+A government contract termination for convenience settlement proposal in federal contracting allows for companies to submit a request for payment within one year of the effective date of the termination or notice of contract FAR termination for convenience (T4C contract – whenever the contractor received notice first).
+The reason for the Termination for Convenience settlement proposal is to allow your company to recover costs and profits already incurred up until the contract was terminated.
+Our government contract termination for convenience clause and FAR lawyers and consultants can help your company develop and prepare your proposal once the contract is terminated.

 Per FAR 52.249-2, After termination, the Contractor shall submit a final termination settlement proposal to the Contracting Officer in the form and with the certification prescribed by the Contracting Officer.
 The Contractor shall submit the proposal promptly, but no later than 1 year from the effective date of termination, unless extended in writing by the Contracting Officer upon written request of the Contractor within this 1-year period.